Kathryn Adams Doty: Film

 Doty debuted on film in Fifth Avenue Girl (1939).
 One of her more notable roles was as Mrs. Brown, the young mother in Alfred Hitchcock's Saboteur (1942).
 She co-starred in Sky Raiders (1941), a film serial from Universal Pictures, and had the leading lady role in three Western films in which Johnny Mack Brown starred.

 Personal life

 She married fellow actor Hugh Beaumont in an Easter wedding on April 13, 1941, at Hollywood Congregational Church.
-They had three children.
-After divorcing Beaumont in 1974, she married Fred Doty, and relocated to her native Minnesota.
-Fred Doty died on January 8, 2011, aged 96.

 She earned a master's degree in educational psychology and had a career as a psychologist, working at the Footlight's Child Guidance Clinic at Hollywood Presbyterian Medical Center and later in Minnesota after she moved back to her home state.

 Writing

-While in her 80s, Adams Doty wrote two novels for young adult readers: A Long Year of Silence (2004) and Wild Orphan (2006), both set in New Ulm, Minnesota, during World War I. She was a finalist for the Minnesota Book Award and winner of the 2005 Midwest Book Award.
-A third book, Becoming the Mother of Me (2009), described her life growing up as a minister's daughter, her trip to Hollywood and her first marriage.

 Writing as Kathryn Doty, she published short stories in Pocket, The Friend and various children's magazines.

 Death

-Adams died on October 14, 2016, aged 96.
+Adams died on October 14, 2016, aged 96, in an assisted living facility in Mankato, Minnesota.